An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Decoding by the extended Krylov subspace method

-The computation of the basis $V_m$ by algorithm~\ref{alg:arnlike} can be compared with the symmetric Arnoldi method for a related Krylov subspace as outlined in lemma~\ref{lembasisVWext}. \begin{lemma} Let $W_{m-1}=[\vec{w}_1,\cdots,\vec{w}_{m-1}]$ be the Arnoldi basis for the Krylov subspace $\mathcal{K}_{m-1}((\gamma I-\Asym)^{-1},\bsym)$ according to algorithm~\ref{alg:arn}.
+The computation of the basis $V_m$ by Algorithm~\ref{alg:arnlike} can be compared with the symmetric Arnoldi method for a related Krylov subspace as outlined in Lemma~\ref{lembasisVWext}. \begin{lemma} Let $W_{m-1}=[\vec{w}_1,\cdots,\vec{w}_{m-1}]$ be the Arnoldi basis for the Krylov subspace $\mathcal{K}_{m-1}((\gamma I-\Asym)^{-1},\bsym)$ according to Algorithm~\ref{alg:arn}.
 Then, the orthonormal basis for the extended Krylov subspace

-according to algorithm~\ref{alg:arnlike} reads
+according to Algorithm~\ref{alg:arnlike} reads

-\end{lemma} \begin{proof} The idea of the following proof is to compare the Arnoldi-like algorithm~\ref{alg:arnlike} with the Arnoldi algorithm (cf. algorithm~6.1 in \cite{Saaditer}) for the standard Krylov space $\mathcal{K}_{m-1}((\gamma I-\Asym)^{-1},\bsym)$, whose definition can be found in section~6.2 of \cite{Saaditer}.
-The Arnoldi algorithm is the same as algorithm~\ref{alg:arn} with the difference that the for-loop $j$ runs from $j=0,\ldots,m$.
+\end{lemma} \begin{proof} The idea of the following proof is to compare the Arnoldi-like algorithm with the Arnoldi algorithm (cf. Algorithm~6.1 in Saad's book \cite{Saaditer}) for the standard Krylov space $\mathcal{K}_{m-1}((\gamma I-\Asym)^{-1},\bsym)$.
+The Arnoldi-like algorithm and the Arnoldi algorithm are the same as Algorithm~\ref{alg:arnlike} and Algorithm~\ref{alg:arn}, respectively, with the difference that the for-loop $j$ runs from $j=0,\ldots,m$.
+In the Arnoldi-like algorithm, we compute $h_{jm}$ for $j=1,\ldots,m$, which guarantees that the generated vectors are perpendicular to each other.
 The Arnoldi-like algorithm leads to the following.
 Let $\vec{v}_1=\frac{1}{\|\vec{b}\|}\vec{b}$, which is the obvious start.
 Then

 Our statement is proved for $m=2$.
-For $m=3$, the calculation reads
+For $m\geq 3$, we have